maxbonetti/read-me-generator/Develop/README.md

         - [Questions](#questions)

     ## Installation Process
-    a
+    clone from github and run it in vscode

     ## Usage
-    a
+    terminal

     ## Contribution's
-    a
+    github

     ## How to Test
-    a
+    test

     ## License's
-    MIT
+    Apache License 2.0

     ### GitHub
-    a
+    maxbonetti

     ## Questions
-    If you have any questions in regards to a, please contact me at [a](mailto:a).
+    If you have any questions in regards to readme , please contact me at [maxwell.bonetti@gmail.com](mailto:maxwell.bonetti@gmail.com).